 A standard range of ad formats, ad networks and technologies will be available.
 At the same time publishers can also choose their own formats, so long as it is not a drag on speed.

-How To Create AMP with WordPress
+How To Add AMP for WordPress

 Google has a tutorial that you can refer to for creating basic AMP HTML pages, staging them, validating them as being AMP compliant, publishing and distributing them.
 Validating AMP pages is important, because that way third parties like Twitter and Instagram are confident that the pages will display well on their platforms.

 - WP AMP – to create custom AMP design with no coding and boost SEO.
-You can read more about it here.

 - Accelerated Mobile Pages ( AMP ) for WordPress – to create a AMP theme for your website.